 In a very relevant decision issued in June 2017, the Spanish Supreme Court ruled on the scope of review that a national court must engage when analysing the existence of a valid arbitration agreement whenever a defendant in court proceedings rises a motion to compel to arbitration (Decision of the Spanish Supreme Court, No. 409/2017, dated 27 June 2017).
 The Spanish Supreme Court ruled in favour of a full analysis, not limited to a prima facie review, expressly accepting the "weak theory" on the competence-competence principle, as opposed to the "strong theory".
 This recent decision would be aligned with the position that US courts have consistently followed.
 Spanish courts have applied this doctrine regarding motions to compel to arbitration (Order of the Provincial Court of Alava No. 44/2019, dated 8 April, Order of the Provincial Court of Valencia No. 199/2019, dated 9 July).
 However, obiter dicta, the Spanish Supreme Court stated in the same judgment that the court must limit itself to a prima facie review of the validity of the arbitration agreement when requested to appoint an arbitrator pursuant to article 15.5 of the Arbitration Act.
-Spanish courts have already followed this doctrine when appointing arbitrators (Decision of the High Court of Catalonia No. 28/2019, dated 8 April, Decision of the High Court of Madrid No. 15/2019, dated 2 April, and Decision of the High Court of Navarra No. 3/2018, dated 21 May 2018).
+Spanish courts have already followed this doctrine when appointing arbitrators (Decision of the High Court of Navarra No. 3/2018, dated 21 May 2018, Decision of the High Court of Catalonia No. 28/2019, dated 8 April, Decision of the High Court of Madrid No. 15/2019, dated 2 April, and Decision of the High Court of Madrid No. 28/2021, dated 5 May, No. 58/2021, dated 9 September, and No. 15/2021, dated 21 April).